BloxJ/BloxModsHelper/README.md

 Instructions are provided at the following link: [FiveM Mods Helper Tutorial](https://youtu.be/vOXPy3oavC4)

-NOTE: Please do NOT download source code; please download the latest release!
+NOTE: Please do NOT download the source code; please download the latest release instead!